 Background and Objectives

-Project Arenaria was launched in 2009 by the Eco-Ethology Research Unit (ISPA-Instituto Universitário), the National Natural History and Science Museum (MUHNAC) and the Portuguese Society for the Study of Birds (SPEA) to fill a gap in our knowledge of bird populations using the Portuguese coastline.
+Project Arenaria was launched in 2009 by ISPA-Instituto Universitário, the National Natural History and Science Museum (MUHNAC) and the Portuguese Society for the Study of Birds (SPEA) to fill a gap in our knowledge of bird populations using the Portuguese coastline.
 The 2009/10 field season aimed at assessing the population size and distribution of the waders (and other waterbirds) wintering on the Portuguese mainland coast.
 This initial survey represents now a baseline for interpreting future population trends of wintering shoredirds in mainland Portugal.
 Data were also collected in the Madeira and the Azores islands.

 Project Arenaria ithen moved forward to set an annual monitoring scheme through a sample of squares that were selected taking into account the results of the first field season.
 This future long-term monitoring will only be possible with the continued collaboration and support of the volunteers.

-In the 2015/16 season Project Arenaria will repeat the national survey of wintering coastal birds in the Portuguese non-estuarine coast, ans update to include the first national count of wintering Sanderlings Calidris alba in the country - the most abundant species in the last editions of the project.
+In the 2016/17 season Project Arenaria will complete the second national survey of wintering coastal birds in the Portuguese non-estuarine coast (started last year).

 The project is coordinated through a Project Team (ECO) which has representatives from each partner (ISPA-Instituto Universitário, MUHNAC and SPEA).
 A network of regional organisers and field observers, both volunteer, is vital to carry out the coastal survey in order to achieve the project goals.
 SPEA will be responsible to undertake the communication between the ECO and the field observers.